cloudmailin/docs.cloudmailin.com/docs/validating_the_sender.md

 ## Examples:
 ### Rails
 The following code can be used to validate the signature in Rails.
-We recommend using a before filter to run this code.
-More details can be found in [this commit](http://github.com/CloudMailin/cloudmailin-rails3/commit/77556d1959cc33c6f3b0669fa908c72ec732b1f9) to the [Rails Sample App](http://github.com/CloudMailin/cloudmailin-rails3).

     def verify_signature
       provided = request.request_parameters.delete(:signature)